""

 Classes start in mid-August.
 Enrolled students can check our handbook related to the practical diploma after logging in with their university account.

-To qualify for a diploma in Icelandic for Practical Purposes, students must complete the following: All students must finish the following six courses: Vocabulary and Grammar I, Speech and Expression I, Pronouncing and Listening I in the autumn semester; Vocabulary and Grammar II, Speech and Expression II and Pronunciation and Listening Comprehension II in the spring semester.
-On top of that, students must finish two of the following three courses: Self-Study in Icelandic I in autumn, Self-Study in Icelandic II in spring, Icelandic Culture in autumn or spring.
-To graduate from the Faculty of Icelandic and Comparative Cultural Studies, a student must achieve an average grade of 6.0 as stated in article 114 in Regulation for the University of Iceland no. 569-2009.
+To qualify for a diploma in Icelandic for Practical Purposes, students must complete the following mandatory courses: Vocabulary and Grammar I, Speech and Expression I, and Pronouncing and Listening I in the autumn semester; Vocabulary and Grammar II, Speech and Expression II, and Pronunciation and Listening Comprehension II in the spring semester.
+Please note that you can only take Vocabulary and Grammar II, Speech and Expression II, and Pronunciation and Listening Comprehension II if you have completed Vocabulary and Grammar I, Speech and Expression I, and Pronouncing and Listening I. Additionally, students must finish 20 ECTS credits of restricted elective courses.
+Please note that students may only choose one of the following courses: ÍSE014G Icelandic Culture, ÞJÓ437G Being Icelandic or MEX020G Icelandic Nature and Cultural Legacy.
+If a student takes more than one of these courses, only one of them will count towards the 20 ECTS of restricted elective courses.
+Enrolment in the elective course Self Study in Icelandic II is not dependent on having completed Self Study in Icelandic I. To graduate from the Faculty of Icelandic and Comparative Cultural Studies, a student must achieve an average grade of 6.0 as stated in article 114 in Regulation for the University of Iceland no. 569-2009.

 Programme structure